-News item: October 8, 2019 the U.S. Supreme Court, without comment, did not take up the case of Robles vs. Domino’s Pizza, which had been appealed from the 9th Circuit.
-In the future they may consider such cases.
+News item: October 8, 2019, the U.S. Supreme Court, without comment, did not take up the case of Robles vs. Domino’s Pizza, which had been appealed from the 9th Circuit.
+In the future, they may consider such cases.
 There was no explanation of why the U.S. Supreme Court did not think the case needed to be reviewed.
 Perhaps the Court is waiting for a different case where there is more of a split on authority, such as a case involving a website that does not have a physical store or “nexus” with a particular physical location.
-While most Federal Courts seem to follow what the Karlin Law Firm calls the “No Place, No Case rule,” there are a few Federal Courts that seem tend to treat a website as if it were a physical store.
-The Robles cases involved the pizza company that has many physical locations so it owuld not have been the best case to determine if the No Place, No Case rule would apply.
-There may be other reasons the Court chose not to reveiw this case.
-On reason might be that the Court may be aware of efforts in congress to bring some sanity to this area of the law.
+While most Federal Courts seem to follow what The Karlin Law Firm LLP calls the “No Place, No Case rule,” there are a few Federal Courts that seem to tend to treat a website as if it were a physical store.
+The Robles cases involved the pizza company that has many physical locations so it would not have been the best case to determine if the No Place, No Case rule would apply.
+There may be other reasons the Court chose not to review this case.
+One reason might be that the Court may be aware of efforts in Congress to bring some sanity to this area of the law.
 We are watching closely these developments.

 Recent News: California State Court Follows “No Place No Case” Doctrine.
 In Thurston v.
 Midvale Corp., 39 Cal.
 App.
 5th 634, 640-41 (Sep 3, 2019), the Court closely followed 9th circuit Federal Case, Robles vs Domino’s Pizza.
 On the one hand, the Court allowed an ADA website case to go forward, but it also stated that the main reason for doing so, just as in the Robles case, was because there was a likely nexus between the website and the defendant’s physical store, strongly suggesting that without the nexus to a physical location where customers can obtain goods or services, there would be no ADA case.
-This is what the Karlin Law Firm has called the “No Place, No Case” rule, or for short, the Karlin Website Doctrine.
-Good news for websites which have customers in California.
+This is what The Karlin Law Firm LLP has called the “No Place, No Case” rule, or for short, the The Karlin Law Firm LLP Website Doctrine.
+Good news for websites that have customers in California.